NextMonthLab/Rob-Hutt-Digital/DEPLOYMENT_STATUS.md

 ### ✅ Completed Configurations

 1. **GitHub Actions Workflow**
-   - Created `.github/workflows/deploy.yml`
+   - Updated `.github/workflows/deploy.yml` to deploy from `/pallet` directory
-   - Configured Node.js 20 build environment
+   - Simplified workflow - no build process needed
-   - Set to deploy on push to main/master branches
+   - Set to deploy on push to main branch only
-   - Uses `node build-static.js` for static site generation
+   - Direct deployment of static files from `/pallet` folder

 2. **Template Metadata Updated**
    - Updated `template-metadata.json` with correct URLs